paritytech/polkadot-sdk/substrate/docker/README.md

 ```

 > IMPORTANT: The run.sh script is configured to default to `linux/amd64` platform architecture.
 If you are using Apple Silicon then it will use `linux/x86_64`.
 If you are using a different platform architecture then please specify it for the value of `DOCKER_DEFAULT_PLATFORM` and run `export DOCKER_DEFAULT_PLATFORM=xxx` prior to the above commands, replacig `xxx` with the value of your platform architecture.

+> NOTE: If you run a chain with the run.sh script within the Docker container, chain syncing will utilize all available memory and CPU power as mentioned in /substrate/primitives/runtime/docs/contributor/docker.md, so it may be important to provide options to `docker run` to configure `--memory`, `--memory-reservation`, `--memory-swap`, and `--cpus` values to limit resources used.
+To run the commands within the Docker container itself instead of from the host machine, run the Docker container in the background in detached mode with `-d` (e.g. `docker run --platform $PLATFORM -it -d parity/substrate`) and then enter that Docker container with `docker exec -it parity-substrate /bin/bash` (where the Docker container name is `parity-substrate`, whereas the Docker image name is `parity/substrate`).

+> NOTE: If you want the Docker container to restart on failure then provide to `docker run` the option `--restart "on-failure"` instead of `--rm`.

+> NOTE: In the [.Dockerfile](./substrate_builder.Dockerfile), the exposed ports are for running a Substrate-based node.
+In addition, ports 80 and 443 have been included incase you wishes to run a frontend from within the Docker container.